csc7/PP5_CI_GDEC/README.md

 - Home page
 - Products (with product administration for the site owner)
-- Product details ((with product administration for the site owner)
+- Product details (with product administration for the site owner and option to comment for users)
 - Bag page
 - Checkout page
 - Secure payment method